lifium/llaunch-archlinux-bin/README.md

 3. Go to folder to install the package: `cd llaunch-archlinux-bin`

-4. Install the package: `sudo pacman -U legacylauncher-1.0-1-any.pkg.tar.zst`
+4. Install the package: `sudo pacman -U legacylauncher-*-any.pkg.tar.zst`

 ---